superoo7/statBot/README.md

 # steem-discord bot

+Current Version: 2.0.2

+# New Feature
+- Check delegators and delegatees
+- Generate link for delegation

 # What is this?

 This is a discord bot that are able to consume Steem API, search Steem Price, use of SteemSQL.